IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/ux_guidelines.rst

   - Some Misc tools and information are displayed in the N panel of the 3D viewport .
 They're shortcuts to things that are already present elsewhere in the UI, but are   handy to have when modifying objects or geometry in the Viewport.

-  - Adding specific Import / Export IFC operators (arguably a bit misleading since   BlenderBim does more than import / export in these operations)
+  - Adding specific Import / Export IFC operators (arguably a bit misleading since   Bonsai does more than import / export in these operations)

 * **Interface panels**